Seronegative Lyme Disease: Culture Evidence After Antibiotic Treatment

 Geographic Expansion into the Southeast

-And since 2009, five counties in North Carolina have been considered endemic for Lyme disease.
-The introduction of tick-transmitted diseases into new areas is likely to continue.
-According to the authors, “we may also see expansion into the mountainous areas of neighboring states, such as Kentucky, West Virginia, and Tennessee” in the coming years.
+Since 2009, five counties in North Carolina have been considered endemic for Lyme disease.
+The introduction of tick-transmitted diseases into new areas is likely to continue, with expansion expected into neighboring states such as Kentucky, West Virginia, and Tennessee.

 First Recovery of Live Borrelia from Southeast Residents